roryprimrose/ModelBuilder/README.md

 or settable member) or a root; the simplest way to supply one is `DelegateValueSource<T>` wrapping a lambda.
 A registered source takes precedence over the built-in sources.

-Register a source **by type** to control every value of that type:
+Register a source **for every value of a type** to control all build targets of that type.
+The following code generates every `OrderStatus` value in the graph as `OrderStatus.Pending`:

 ```csharp
 var order = Model.AddValueSource(new DelegateValueSource<OrderStatus>(c => OrderStatus.Pending))
     .Create<Order>();
 ```

-Register a source **by name** to control only build targets — constructor parameters or settable members — whose name matches (matched as a whole PascalCase/camelCase word, the same way the built-in entity data is matched).
-A named source takes precedence over a typed source for a matching build
+Register a source **for named build targets of a type** to narrow it to the constructor parameters or settable members whose name matches one of the supplied names (matched as a whole PascalCase/camelCase word, the same way the built-in entity data is matched).
+The source still only applies to build targets of its `T`, so it both matches the name and produces the right type.
+A named source takes precedence over a type-only source for a matching build target.
+The following code uses this expression for every `string` parameter or property named `AccountNumber`:
-target:

 ```csharp
 var account = Model.AddValueSource(